Home, Sweet Home: How to Bring an Outside Cat Indoors

 Millions of cats spend their entire lives indoors without complaint.
 They've never been outside and have no desire to venture out.
 In fact, many become frightened if they accidentally wander out the door.

-Not necessarily true.
+That's not necessarily true.
 Plenty of stray cats have been adopted and turned into happy indoor kitties who don't want to go out.
 The trick is to make the great indoors as fun and intriguing as the outdoors.

-- A cat's play is all based on the hunting instinct, so give him plenty of toys to stalk, chase, pounce on, and kill.
+- A cat's play is all based on the hunting instinct, so give them plenty of toys to stalk, chase, pounce on, and kill.
 They don't have to be fancy; a ball of aluminum foil and a paper bag delight many a cat.

 - Cats like to observe their world from above (which is why they climb trees and roofs), so give or make yours a cat tree or kitty jungle gym to climb.